-Elizabeth Graves picks up the first copy of Diffusion magazine and just loves it.
+Elizabeth Graves picks up the first copy of Diffusion magazine, reviews it and just loves it.

 For those of us who use alternative photographic processes, it is a great pleasure to read about the inspiration of artists who choose to express themselves in antiquarian analogue media.